 Discover the nature and people of Panama and Costa Rica on the elegant 32-cabin Safari Voyager, refurbished in 2016 and offering great amenities, service, facilities, and activities.

-Discover the jewels of the Dalmatian coast or the Adriatic Sea aboard the comfortable 24-cabin MS Panorama.
+Discover the nature, culture, and scenery of Panama & Costa Rica aboard the comfortable 24-cabin MS Panorama.
 All rooms provide outside views and paid Wi-Fi is available on the vessel.

 An Osa Peninsula cruise is the best ways to explore and discover one of Central America’s most remote destinations.
 Located on the southwestern edge of Costa Rica with the Pacific Ocean and the lovely Golfo Dulce on the other, the Osa Peninsula is covered in untouched rainforests and crystal clear waters, rich with an unrivaled variety of wildlife, and brimming with opportunities for adventure.